stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 ### Decidable Equality

-When we implemented `sameColType`, we got a proof that two column types are indeed the same, from which we can figure out, whether two schemata are identical.
-The type guarantees we do not generate any false positives: If we generate a value of type `SameSchema s1 s2`, we have a proof that `s1` and `s2` are indeed identical.
+When we implemented `sameColType`, we got a proof that two column types are indeed the same, from which we could figure out, whether two schemata are identical.
+The types guarantee we do not generate any false positives: If we generate a value of type `SameSchema s1 s2`, we have a proof that `s1` and `s2` are indeed identical.
 However, `sameColType` and thus `sameSchema` could theoretically still produce false negatives by returning `Nothing` although the two values are identical.
 For instance,